Weather in Iceland in September: travel guide

 • Drive to the Snæfellsnes Peninsula: often referred to as Iceland in miniature, the Snæfellsnes Peninsula offers everything from soaring mountains and quaint villages to stunning coastlines.

 • Go hiking on Langjökull Glacier: experience an adventure on the second-largest ice cap in Iceland.
-Just remember to wear your warmest clothes and good hiking boots, and join a guided tour if you're not a seasoned hiker.
+Just remember to wear your warmest clothes and good hiking trunks, and join a guided tour if you're not a seasoned hiker.

 • Watch the Northern Lights: with longer nights settling in, September is one of the best times to chase the mesmerizing Northern Lights.
 To boost your chance of sightings, check the forecast and head away from city lights.